badenson/portfolio/README.md

 # Portfolio
 Portfolio
 Project Overview
-This repository contains my implementation of the AWS Cloud Resume Challenge, a hands-on project designed to showcase cloud skills and DevOps practices using AWS services.
+This repository contains my implementation of the AWS Cloud Resume Challenge - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/), a hands-on project designed to showcase cloud skills and DevOps practices using AWS services.
 Architecture
 Architecture Diagram
 The project uses the following AWS services: